daattali/beautiful-jekyll/_drafts/our-simple-kindergarten-2021-2022.md

 _Language Arts:_

 * Reading books together.
-* Letter recognition.
+* Letter and number recognition.
 We use a variety of ways to recognize letters from magnet letters, to printing, to drawing in sand.
 * Daily poetry.
 We'll be reading through _A Child's Garden of Verses_.
 * Handicrafts.
 We do a variety of handicrafts as a family, but I'd like to focus on simple things like learning how to use hammers, scissors, painting, and clay.
 I don't really plan this area in detail.
+[Here is a blog](https://mylittlerobins.com/2017/11/100-handicrafts/) from my friend about 100 handicrafts for the early years.
 * Art.
-* Low key letter and number printing practice with a variety of materials: paints, pencils, writing in rice, etc.
+Everything from painting to pastels and clay sculpting.
 * Lots and lots of play.
-* Reading:
-  Closer to the age of six or showing signs of being ready: 100 lessons reading.
+* Reading: Closer to the age of six or showing signs of being ready, we use _Teach Your Child to Read in 100 Easy Lessons_.
 * Math.
-Family math.
-MEP math....
-* HABITS...chores.

-I linked all of the books and supplies we use regularly in my Amazon shops: US shop and Canadian shop.
+Arthur will be participating in [Family Math Lessons](https://my-little-robins-shop.myshopify.com/collections/math/products/family-time-math-digital-download) from My Little Robins and [MEP Math for kindergarten](https://www.cimt.org.uk/projects/mepres/primary/index.htm#reception).
+* Arthur will be working on habits and family chores.
+Habits are so important to start at an early age from making your bed to getting dressed.

-In a multikid family, they also get the benefit of being around for any family group work too and can join is as they are comfortable or interested.
+* In a multikid family, they also get the benefit of being around for any family group work too and can join is as they are comfortable or interested.

-Questions about teaching kindergarten I received from my Instagram followers..

-Link out otehr blogs on CM ....Leah...crystin..ambleside
+* We use literature selections and inspiration from [Ambleside Online](https://www.amblesideonline.org/ao-y0).

+### Our Simple Kindergarten Books and Supplies

+I linked all of the books and supplies we use regularly in my Amazon shops: [US shop]() and [Canadian shop](www.amazon.ca/shop/simplehomemom) under "Kids' School".

 **SAVE FOR FUTURE REFERENCE:**